Jino-R/TrackingProject/README.md

 # TrackingProject
-Keeps track of prject details entered by the user
+Keeps track of project details entered by the user

 Capstone Project for Hyperion Dev